irkartik/Portfolio-Management-System/README.md

 Managing the portfolio site was always a pain if just frontend was used.
 Even for minute changes to be made, whole website code was to be formatted.
 I have used django for CMS (Content Management Service) to ease the pain of editing whole code for any changes.

+I am basically working on making this project an opensource Portfolio Management System and will soon be releasing a multi functional and generic PMS (Portfolio Management System).

 <i>Any contributions from you guys are welcome.
 Just fork this repository, make changes in the code and create a pull request, I will merge the changes if it seems interesting. :)</i>

 Do star the repo if you think it worth it.